 The UAE’s history 1892 The UK forms a treaty with the emirates as seven ‘Trucial Sheikhdoms’.

 19th and early 20th century The local pearl industry booms then busts, following the world wars and global economic slump.
 Oil is discovered in the 1960s.

+1971 The UK’s treaty expires, and the sheikhdoms become independent.
 The rulers of Abu Dhabi and Dubai, then Sheikh Zayed Bin Sultan Al Nahyan and Sheikh Rashid Bin Saeed Al Maktoum, decide to form an independent union between their two emirates.